Leadwerks/scpcb/README.md

 ```
 However, Blitz has its own compiler and does not support this feature, so this trick will not work with games written in Blitz3D that use OpenGL.

-**NVPatch** will patch the executable to add information to add these two variables indicating that the game should be run with a discrete GPU, if one is available.
-Most importanatly, this tool works on EXEs compiled with Blitz.
+**NVPatch** will patch the executable to add these two variables into any compiled EXE..._and it works with Blitz EXEs!_

 If you don't apply the NVPatch tool to you executable, the game will try to use integrated graphics when it runs on a laptop with switchable graphics.